yanivnizan/knowledge-base/src/documents/unity/levelup/Levelup_GettingStarted.html.md

   ![alt text](/img/tutorial_img/unity_levelup/prefabs.png "Hierarchy")

-4. In the menu bar go to "Window -> Soomla -> Edit Settings" and change the value for "Soomla Secret" (also setup Public Key if you're building for Google Play):
+4. In the menu bar go to **Window > Soomla > Edit Settings** and change the value for "Soomla Secret" (also setup Public Key if you're building for Google Play):

     - _Soomla Secret_ - is an encryption secret you provide that will be used to secure your data.
 (If you used versions before v1.5.2 this secret MUST be the same as Custom Secret)
     **Choose this secret wisely, you can't change it after you launch your game!**